Blade2021/Sherlock/README.md

 ## Current Features

-- **User Muting** - Remove a user's ability to write messages in all channels.
 - **Word Filtering** - Custom triggers to warn/delete messages containing explicit content.
 - **Timed Events (Muting/Ban)** - Automatic unban/unmute after time expiration.
-- **Infraction System** - Log mod/admin notes against a user.
 - **Self Roles** - Allows users to self assign themselves roles that are determined by you.
 - **Welcome Messages** - Give members who join your server a nice hearty welcome!
 - **Customizable Moderator Roles** - Give your moderators access to the commands that YOU designate using our moderator permission system.

 ## Upcoming Features

-- Raid control - Force users to accept an agreement to enter the server.
 - Reporting - Allow users to report others anonymously.
 - Custom message triggers